DesktopGooseUnofficial/ResourceHub/mods/ShaggysImageCapFix.md

 # Shaggy's Image Cap Fix

 ## Features:
 Fixes the unintentional image cap in the memes folder.
-Also fixes some memory issues caused by loading in alot of images
+Also fixes some memory issues caused by loading in a lot of images.

 Get it: [Shaggy's Image Cap Fix](https://github.com/DesktopGooseUnofficial/ResourceHub/releases/download/icf-1.0/ImageCapFixGoose.zip)